DUNE/Daphne_MEZZ/README.md

 ## What are we missing?

 The design was pretty much written for a Windows version, but fully automatic generation of device tree overlay on Linux is available too.
-Windows does not allow the process to run fully automatic, as the `vivado_batch.tcl` script generates up to the `pl.dts - pl.dtsi` files, the user must run the `dtc` command by either using a Windows Subsystem for Linux installation (safer way), or a Machine that runs Linux as its OS, in order to generate both `pl.dtbo` and `shell.json` files.
+Windows does not allow the process to run fully automatic, as the `vivado_batch.tcl` script generates up to the `pl.dts - pl.dtsi` files, the user must run the `dtc` command by either using a Windows Subsystem for Linux installation (safer way) or a Machine that runs Linux as its OS, in order to generate both `pl.dtbo` and `shell.json` files.

 - [x] Create Bitstream and Platform Files (`.bit .bin .xsa .dts .dtsi`).
 - [x] Manually generate Device Tree Overlay Files (`.dtbo`) using WSL.